Sarah Ann Kotchian

 Chief Executive Officer

-Sarah Ann Kotchian serves as Chief Operating Officer, the Nebraska Early Childhood Collaborative’s internal leader, managing growth and ensuring sustainable operational excellence.
+Sarah Ann Kotchian serves as Chief Executive Officer managing growth and ensuring sustainable operational excellence.
 Sarah Ann brings to this role deep experience in nonprofit strategy, corporate development, and early childhood care and education.
 Sarah Ann has worked extensively for nonprofits for more than twenty years to drive program, practice, and policy improvements for women, children, and families.
 She has served in multiple appointments on local and state commissions, task forces, and boards of directors.
 She has been recognized as a State Children’s Champion by the Nebraska Head Start Association and was named 2018 Public Citizen of the Year by the Nebraska Chapter of the National Association of Social Workers.
 She is a graduate of Creighton University and the University of Nebraska College of Law.

 Vice President of Finance & Administration/CFO